-- Settlement (required argument) – It is the security’s settlement date or the date that the coupon is purchased.
+- Settlement (required argument) – The security’s settlement date or the date that the coupon is purchased.
 The security’s settlement date should be after the issue date.

-- Maturity (required argument) – It is the security’s maturity date or the date when the security expires.
+- Maturity (required argument) – This is the security’s maturity date or the date when the security expires.

-- Issue (required argument) – It is the security’s issue date that is expressed as a serial date number.
+- Issue (required argument) – The security’s issue date that is expressed as a serial date number.

-- Rate (required argument) – It is the interest on the security on the date of issue.
+- Rate (required argument) – This is the interest rate on the security on the date of issue.

-- Yld (required argument) – It is the annual yield of the security.
+- Yld (required argument) – This is the annual yield of the security.

-- Basis (optional argument) – It specifies the financial day count basis that is used by the security.
+- Basis (optional argument) – Specifies the financial day count basis that is used by the security.